hnarayanan/harishnarayanan.org/content/writing/tensorflow-artistic-style.md

    - kubernetes
 ---

-We're going to be looking at a branch of machine learning called convolutional neural networks (or convnets for short).
-And in order to motivate and focus our journey through the world of convnets from theory to practice, we're going to reproduce the code ideas underlying a really popular app at the moment called Prisma.
+There's an amazing app out right now called [Prisma][Prisma] that transforms your photos into works of art using the styles of famous artwork.
+The app performs this style transfer with the help of a branch of machine learning called _convolutional neural networks_.
+In this article we're going to take a journey through the world of convolutional neural networks from theory to practice, as we systematically reproduce the core visual effect as a webapp.

+## Introducing Prisma and motivating the problem

 TODO: What we're going to do (attempt to reproduce Prisma) and why it's cool.
 Mention the corresponding project functioning on GitHub.

-## Introducing Prisma and motivating the problem

 So what is Prisma?
 Prisma is an iPhone app (which will likely soon be ported to other platforms) that allows you transfer the style of one